avalon60/OraTAPI/README.md

 The OraTAPI.ini file has been covered in the previous sections.
 Here we look at the CSV controls.

 #### Controlling File Updates
-Fine-grained control over which files can or cannot be updated, is implemented via the OrtTAPI.csv file.
+Fine-grained control over which files can or cannot be updated, is implemented via the OraTAPI.csv file.
 The location of this file is determined via the `ora_tapi_csv_dir` property, which resides in the `file_controls` section of the `OraTAPI.ini` file.
 If the associated property is unset, `ora_tapi` will assume its location as the root folder of the OraTAPI installation.
-The supplied OraTAPI.ini sample, sets ths location to `resources/config`.
+The supplied OraTAPI.ini sample, sets this location to `resources/config`.

 The OraTAPI.csv file is not provided at installation time.
 Rather, it is created and populated on you run your first run of the  `ora_tapi` command.
 The file contents should be maintained as a spreadsheet, but